 Twin Sisters Trail, located right outside the Park’s bounds, is a great place to catch fall colors near Rocky Mountain National Park.
 The trailhead is located approximately six miles from Estes Park and offers some spectacular portions for viewing fall foliage.
 The entire trail is 7 miles roundtrip if you plan to trek all the way to the summit, where you’re treated with panoramic views of Longs Peak, Mt.
 Meeker, Estes Cone, and the Continental Divide.
 If you’re not up for the full distance, even hiking just a couple of miles in will place you in the center of a thick aspen forest ablaze with fall colors.

 Glacier Gorge Trail is another worthy trek that will place you among vibrant autumn colors.
 This 9-mile round trip trail also leads to the stunning waterfall Alberta Falls, which cascades from a height of 30 feet to Glacier Gorge below.
 Alberta Falls is less than one mile in, so it’s possible to turn around from here if you’re looking for a shorter hike.
 Pressing on to mile four will reward with views of Timberline Falls, which cascades from a dramatic height of 100 feet.
-Along the trail during the fall season, towering aspen provide splashes of color and bright leaves can be seen floating gently down the creek.
+Along the trail during the fall season, towering aspen provides splashes of color and bright leaves can be seen floating gently down the creek.
 Fall is a great time to enjoy hiking in Rocky Mountain National Park!

 Estes Park Autumn Gold Festival

 Estes Park even has its own celebration for welcoming in the fall season.
 Held at the end of September, this is a fun event to attend to kick off fall in Estes Park.
 Live music, brats, beer, corn on the cob, funnel cakes, fresh-squeezed lemonade, roasted almonds, and desserts all come together to create a celebratory atmosphere to kick off fall in Estes Park.
 Several local and regional bands come in to play at this event, offering music and dancing.
-The Estes Park Autumn Gold Festival is family friendly, with events such as face painting, corn bag toss, and bounce houses that will keep the kids entertained.
+The Estes Park Autumn Gold Festival is family-friendly, with events such as face painting, corn bag toss, and bounce houses that will keep the kids entertained.
 If you’re vacationing in Estes Park this fall, be sure to check the calendar to see when this year’s Estes Park Autumn Gold Festival will be held!

 Have a Nice Trip, See Us Next Fall

-We at Mountain Village at Lake Estes are here to help for your next fall trip.
-Our woodsy log cabins in Estes Park Colorado area offer the perfect cozy atmosphere to take in the changing fall landscape of the Rockies.
+We at Mountain Village at Lake Estes are here to help with your next fall trip.
+Our woodsy log cabins in the Estes Park Colorado area offer the perfect cozy atmosphere to take in the changing fall landscape of the Rockies.
 Call us today or browse our website to get started planning your autumn retreat!